Public vs. Private Cloud: What's the Difference?

 Cloud computing offers a wide range of options for businesses to migrate your services.
 While public clouds are the most popular choice, private clouds are a better choice that offer the same benefits but guarantees more performance, security, and control that your business truly needs to grow.
 Servpac, Hawaii’s Largest Local Telcom, can help businesses migrate their existing services into a private cloud server - all supported by a dedicated fiber connection that’s compliant with HIPAA, SSAE 18, and SOC 2 compliance.
 Don’t hesitate to call 237-5000 or request a consultation for more info.

-Servpac is a Hawaii-based telecommunications company providing innovative and integrated telephone, internet, cloud, managed network, and data center solutions for Hawaii businesses since 2004.
+Servpac is a Hawaii-based telecommunications company providing innovative and integrated telephone, internet, cloud, managed network, and data center colocation solutions for Hawaii businesses since 2004.
 The company is the largest locally based CLEC (competitive local exchange carrier) in the state and provides 24/7 local support for local businesses to help them compete in the global marketplace.
 Call 808-237-5000 to discuss your telecom needs and learn about our services